China extends lockdown on millions in coronavirus outbreak | DW | 23.01.2020

 Other cases have been reported in Taiwan, Hong Kong, Thailand, and Vietnam.
 South Korea confirmed its second case of the virus on Friday as well.

-China also confirmed a second death from the virus outside the Hubei provience.
+China also confirmed a second death from the virus outside the Hubei province.

 cmb/rc (Reuters, AFP, AP)